 March 7, 2003 Cmdr.
 Robert C. Barwis relieved Cmdr.
 Carlos Del Toro as CO of the Bulkeley.

-June 30, USS Bulkeley recently moored outboard USS Leyte Gulf (CG 55) in Cobh, Ireland, for a scheduled port visit.
+June 30, USS Bulkeley recently moored outboard the USS Leyte Gulf (CG 55) at Cobh Cruise Terminal for a scheduled port visit to Cork, Ireland.

 September 16, DDG 84 emergency sortied from Naval Station Norfolk to avoid the Hurricane Isabel.

 January 20, 2004 USS Bulkeley departed Norfolk for its maiden deployment, with the USS George Washington (CVN 73) Carrier Strike Group, in support of the Global War on Terrorism.

 April 24, USS Bulkeley is currently conducting Maritime Interception Operations (MIO) in the Arabian Gulf in support of Operation Iraqi Freedom.